House buying process: Steps to purchasing a property

 It’s best to purchase a policy within a week of your offer being accepted and typically the cover lasts between 120 and 180 days.

 Making the property legally yours involves completing quite a bit of paperwork.
-So you’ll need a solicitor or a conveyancor to ensure this process is completed correctly.
+So you’ll need a conveyancer or solicitor to ensure this part of the house buying process is completed correctly.

 You don’t have to use one recommended by the estate agent (they might be more expensive and paying the agent for the referral).
 Nor do you need to a local firm as online conveyancing can be cheaper and just as quick.